PhilipDaniels/gapix/README.md

 GaPiX never changes your input files, all changes are written to new files.

 # Joining GPX Files
-Sometimes a ride might get split up by your device into multiple tracks.
+Sometimes a ride might get split up by your device into multiple tracks due to power or GPS interruption.
+Or perhaps you just rode it in several stages in the first place.
 If this is the case, GaPiX can join them together into a new file with a single track.
-(**n.b.** This is not technically correct, but in many cases is a reasonable thing to do if the break in tracks is short).

 ```shell
 gapix --join *.gpx